kmittle/Grasp-Detection-NBMOD/README.md

 This is the repository for the **NBMOD** (Noisy Background Multi-Object Dataset for grasp detection) and the code of the paper ***NBMOD: Find It and Grasp It in Noisy Background***.

 # Introduction
 We propose a dataset consisting of 31,500 RGB-D images, which is composed of three subsets: Simple background Single-object Subset (SSS), Noisy background Single-object Subset (NSS), and Multi-Object grasp detection Subset (MOS).
 Among them, the SSS subset consists of 13,500 images, the NSS subset consists of 13,000 images, and the MOS subset consists of 5,000 images.
+Unlike the renowned Cornell dataset, the NBMOD dataset differs in that its backgrounds are no longer simple whiteboards.
+The NSS and MOS subsets comprise a substantial number of images with noise, where this noise corresponds to interfering objects unrelated to the target objects for grasping detection.

 # Download NBMOD and model weights
 The NBMOD is available at [NBMOD](https://pan.baidu.com/s/1kHtTKYkqFciJpfiMkEENaQ), with the password for extraction being 6666.